Water Damaged Smart Phone? DIY Tips To Fix It | Traverse City

 2. Turn off immediately

 The most sensitive components in your phone are located deep in the phone, away from the ports.
-The sooner you the phone from water and power it off, the lest likely these components are to be damaged.
+The sooner you the phone from water and power it off, the less likely these components are to be damaged.

 3. Rinse off

 Depending on what kind of water or liquid you dropped it in, the liquids themselves could be more damaging to the phone than water alone.
-Salt water is particularly damaging to phones, since the salt will continue to eat away at components even when the phone is dry.
+Saltwater is particularly damaging to phones since the salt will continue to eat away at components even when the phone is dry.
 Once the phone is powered off, it is at a much lower risk of permanent water damage, so giving it a thorough rinsing is unlikely to cause further damage.